Kylie Jenner And Travis Scott Accused Of Faking Split As A Publicity Stunt

 Kylie Jenner and Travis Scott are catching some heat from fans online after the news that they’re currently taking “a break” from their romance hit the headlines on October 1.
-While it was claimed that the twosome – who are parents to 1-year-old daughter Stormi – have split, some sceptical social media users aren’t exactly convinced.
+While it was claimed that the twosome – who are parents to 1-year-old daughter Stormi – have split, some skeptical social media users aren’t exactly convinced.

 As reported by Cosmopolitan, several social media users took to Twitter after the news broke to suggest that the apparent breakup may not be all it seems.